SimformSolutionsPvtLtd/flutter_chatview/README.md

 }
 ```
 Note: This function needs to pass in `onRecordingComplete` parameter in `ChatView` class.

+Note: Right now voice messages only supported for android and iOS.

 ## Platform specific configuration for image picker